makethunder/strider/README.md

 ===========

-`Strider` configuration is stored in the `config.js` file.
+`Strider` configuration is stored in the `config.js` file, which you can copy from `config.js.sample`.
 Most of the default values should work fine for running on localhost, however for an Internet-accessible deployment the following values will need to be configured:

-- In `config.js` file you'll need to set:
+- Copy `config.js.sample to  `config.js`, then you'll need to set:

   - MongoDB DB URI if not localhost (you can safely use MongoLab free plan - works great)
   - Server name.
 Address at which server will be accessible on the Internet.
 E.g. https://strider.example.com/